 Resembling a sight from a science fiction movie, the capital city of Malé occupies the fifth most densely populated island in the world.
 Twenty- and thirty-story buildings housing nearly 150,000 people are packed onto a circular island of 2.2 square miles (5.8 square kilometers).

 Not only is Malé dense, it is also low in elevation.
 Its highest natural point is the lowest in the world: 7 feet 10 inches (2.4 meters).
 As you can imagine, rising an average of only 4 feet 11 inches (1.5 metres) above sea level in the middle of the Indian Ocean puts it at great risk from climate change.

 A Royal Past

 The entire archipelago of Maldives started off with a greater number of islands than of inhabitants.
 An astonishing 1,192 coral islands fan out across approximately 35,000 square miles (90,000 square kilometres).
 Its population was estimated to be 2,147 in the late 19th century, the earliest count available.
 At that time, Malé was called the King’s Island and was the home of the ruling royal dynasty and its palace.

 During the past century, Malé has undergone tremendous change.
 Not only has the population grown, but the royal palace has been replaced by concrete buildings, busy harbors and scenic boardwalks.

 Today many tourists visit Malé, often stopping on the way to one of the many beautiful nearby resorts.
 Visitors rave about the warm, sunny weather and the ease with which they can get from place to place.
 With an overall diameter of fewer than two miles, people can easily walk anywhere on Malé.

 You could see the entire city on foot in about an hour.
 Then when you’re ready to cool off in the ocean, head to the accurately named Artificial Beach.
-Leave your bikini at home, however, as this Muslim country encourages modesty even while swimming.
+Leave your bikini at home, however, as this Muslim country encourages modesty while swimming.
 You’ll save a bundle on sunscreen!